Information about the CPS High School Admissions Test and Process 2021May 11, 2021

 In some ways, sophomore year can be a breather.
 Students have settled into the rhythms of high school, and have some time before the work of college admissions applications starts.
 That makes it a good time to strengthen the academic and executive functioning skills that will support them when school kicks into high gear junior year.

-Because of the pandemic, we anticipate that students will be missing some key academic content or skills needed to excel in their next level classes.
 Filling in gaps in math, world languages, and other subjects that rely on a strong foundation will be especially important.
 We like for those prerequisite skills to be second nature to students so that they can readily build on them.
 Our math and world language diagnostic assessments are a good place to start if you’re not sure exactly what skills your child needs to review.

 In addition, reading every day will boost your child’s performance in all classes sophomore year.
 Even just ten minutes a day will make a difference!
 Let them read what they enjoy so that they’ll actually do it.
 Biographies, deep dive articles, graphic novels, and young adult novels are all high interest, accessible reads for this age group.